 Here don't seem to be more new plants to discover, and around four,

-back reveals yet another little village with a tea plantation and
+forest reveals yet another little village, with a tea plantation and

 some dormant rice fields.
 The sun disappears